polyfy/polylith/readme.md

 # Component

-Now when we have a working development environment, let's continue by creating our first component, by executing the [create component](doc/commands.md#create-component) command:
+Now when we have a working development environment, let's continue and create our first component, by executing the [create component](doc/commands.md#create-component) command:
 ```sh
 cd example